Herniated Disc Injury Claims in Ada, OK

 - Diagnostic costs

-- Pain management costs
+- Pain management procedures

 - Continuing treatment costs